redooor/redminportal/README.md

 # Installation guide for Users

-You can install Laravel version 5.1 using the command:
+You can install Laravel version 5.0 using the command:

-    composer create-project laravel/laravel myproject 5.1.*
+    composer create-project laravel/laravel {directory} "~5.0.0" --prefer-dist

 1. Add Redminportal to composer.json of a new Laravel application, under "require".
 Like this:

         "require": {
-            "laravel/framework": "5.1.*",
+            "laravel/framework": "5.0.*",
-            "redooor/redminportal": "0.3.*"
+            "redooor/redminportal": "0.2.*"
         },

     Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
 Like this: